 Source: Eurostat and Eumofa.

-Main species in aquaculture per Member State (2015)(value in thousands of EUR and percentage of total value - volume in tonnes live weight and percentage of total volume)
+Main species in aquaculture per Member State (2017)(value in thousand EUR and percentage of total, volume in tonnes live weight and percentage of total)

 NB: Not relevant for LU.